thabang21/mern-stack-contacts/readme.md

 • Users should be able to Register and login to contacts page
 • Users should be able to create,update and delele contacts
-• Users should be able to mark favourite contacts
 • User should be search contacts by name
 • Users should be able to logout of the app